v7labs/darwin-py/docs/torch.md

 ## Loading a dataset in Python

 This module includes some functionality to import your datasets ready to be plugged into your Pytorch-based libraries.
-For this, you can use `get_dataset()` function:
+For this, you can use the function `get_dataset`:

 ```
-def get_dataset(dataset_slug, dataset_type [, partition, split, split_type, transform])
+get_dataset(dataset_slug, dataset_type [, partition, split, split_type, transform])

 Input
 ----------